hezamu/RxVaadin/README.md

 The UI itself is just two comboboxes, so perhaps perusing the sources is sufficient for most people interested in the topic.

-If you want to run run the project anyway, do a checkout and run it in a Java8 compliant servlet container.
-I'm wrote this in Eclipse Kepler and Jetty using the very nice [Run Jetty](http://code.google.com/p/run-jetty-run) plugin.
+If you want to try the project anyway, do a checkout and run it in a Java8 compliant servlet container.
+I wrote this in Eclipse Kepler and Jetty using the very nice [Run Jetty](http://code.google.com/p/run-jetty-run) plugin.

 Instructions to get Java 8 Early Access working with Eclipse can be found [here](https://wiki.eclipse.org/JDT/Eclipse_Java_8_Support_%28BETA%29)